 Kira was born in Japan, on the base where her father Brandon was stationed.
 Despite a healthy pregnancy, the delivery was complicated.
 Kira was born with several serious medical issues, including heart failure and kidney failure.
 She received dialysis — a treatment that filters blood when the kidneys aren’t working — for the first time when she was 4 weeks old.
 She remained on dialysis for eight years.

 The Walkers moved: first to California, then Texas, then North Carolina to find appropriate care for Kira.
 But bad news seemed to follow them from place to place.
-Several times, Kira’s blood clotted around the catheter inside her body through which her blood travelled to and from the dialysis machine.
+Several times, Kira’s blood clotted around the catheter inside her body.
+(The catheter provided a passage for Kira’s blood to travel to and from the dialysis machine.)
 More than one set of doctors told Kyla and Brandon that their daughter would never be eligible for a kidney transplant due to her complex medical needs.
 A nephrologist told them that Kira would not make it.

 “It started to seem like our only option was to enjoy the time we had left with her,” says Kyla.
 Fortunately, a doctor in North Carolina suggested they might receive different advice at Boston Children’s Hospital.

 A second opinion and a second chance for a transplant

 Soon, Kyla and Brandon were exchanging phone calls and emails with Courtney Loper Risley, a nurse practitioner and renal transplant coordinator in Boston Children’s Kidney Transplant Program.
 Within a few months, Kira and her parents were in Boston, meeting with Risley, nephrologist Dr. Michael Somers, and Dr. Khashayar Vakili, surgical director of the Kidney Transplant Program.